How to Write a Resume Summary Statement With Examples

 Seasoned project manager with 5+ years of print project management experience and knowledge of web production obtained from positions in educational publishing and consumer packaging.
 Creative problem solver who has consistently completed projects on time and within budget.
 Employed a customer-focused approach which increased repeat business by 15% over the prior cycle.
 Reduced employee turnover by 35% and retained all top performing staff members.

-This list of professionally written resume samples include templates you can download to create your own resume.
+This list of professionally written resume samples includes templates you can download to create your own resume.

 How to Make Your Summary Statement Stand Out